“And we have seen and testify that the Father has sent the Son as Savior of the world.”

 as Savior of the world

-Salvation in Christ is the foundation to dynamic living in Christianity.
+Salvation in Christ is the foundation of dynamic living in Christianity.

-Salvation in Christ is the foundation to dynamic living in Christianity.
-Faith in Christ produces love to God and love to God ignites love for Christians.
+Salvation in Christ is the foundation of dynamic living in Christianity.
+Faith in Christ produces love to God, and love to God ignites a love for Christians.
 As God showed His love toward us in Christ, we are to show love to those who love Him.